Facebook

 Introduction and Aim of Mindfulness Walking

 Mindfulness walking, also known as mindful walking or walking meditation, is a form of meditation that involves walking in a slow and deliberate manner while maintaining a heightened awareness of the present moment.
 This practice is often used as a way to reduce stress, improve mental clarity, and promote overall well-being.
 Mindfulness walking encourages individuals to focus on the sensations of walking, such as the feeling of their feet making contact with the ground, the rhythm of their breath, and the sights and sounds around them.
 By bringing attention to these experiences, individuals can cultivate a deeper connection with their body and surroundings, while also calming their minds and reducing stress.
-Mindfulness walking can be practiced alone or in groups and can be done in any location, making it a versatile and accessible form of meditation.
+Mindfulness walking can be practised alone or in groups and can be done in any location, making it a versatile and accessible form of meditation.

 Step 1 Pick a Location for your Mindful Walk: Today’s Spot: Scadbury Park Chislehurst